Rape! 13th Hour

-Rape !
-13-th Hour (レイプ２５時暴姦, Reipu !
-25-ji Bōkan) is a 1977 Japanese film in Nikkatsu's Roman Porno series, directed by Yasuharu Hasebe and with Yuri Yamashina.
-It has homosexual content.
+Rape!
+13th Hour (レイプ２５時暴姦, Reipu !
+25-ji Bōkan) is a 1977 Japanese film in Nikkatsu's Roman Porno series, directed by Yasuharu Hasebe and starring Yuri Yamashina.

 Synopsis

 A man sporting a red jacket seeks shelter at the gas station where he works.
 He is an anonymous serial rapist known as "Crimson" and is fleeing a vigilante group which has been pursuing him.
 "Crimson" and the younger gas station attendant later leave together and attack and rape a young ballerina.
 The incident has a life-altering effect on the younger man, who has now become addicted to rape.
 He also goes on a raping spree, and is joined with "Crimson" for further attacks.
 Together the men rape waitresses in an abandoned movie theater.
 Due to the inability of the police to catch the criminals, vigilante groups have been pursuing "Crimson".
 Eventually the duo are tracked down, captured, and taken to an empty swimming pool by a homosexual gang.
 There the gang sodomizes "Crimson", bashes out his teeth with a hammer, and forces him to perform fellatio on them.